peted-davis/WeatherFlow_PiConsole/README.md

 Congratulations, you have installed the Raspberry Pi Python console for the Weather Flow Tempest and Smart Home Weather Stations.

+### Screen size

+By default the PiConsole will run in full screen mode.
+If you are running on a Raspberry Pi 4 or a PC with Raspberry Pi OS or Ubuntu 18.04 LTS, fullscreen mode can be disabled in Menu -> Settings -> Display.
+In this case the console will use the dimensions specified in the configuration file (```wfpiconsole.ini```), which can be changed manually.
+Please note that extreme changes to the aspect ratio will result in text fields running into one another.
+Under Settings -> Display there are also settings to show/hide the cursor and show/hide the window border.

 ## Update Instructions

 The WeatherFlow PiConsole can be updated quickly and easily with the following